 Fencing on Property Line: Who Pays for and Maintains It?

-An old saying goes "good fences make good neighbors."
+An old Robert Frost poem goes "good fences make good neighbors."
 But what happens when fences cause neighbors to disagree?

 One situation that can confuse property owners about their rights and responsibilities is when a fence is located directly on a property line.
 In many jurisdictions, this is referred to as a "partition fence," which is loosely defined as a fence located on the division line between two adjoining properties.